theforeman/theforeman.org/plugins/katello/nightly/user_guide/remote_databases/index.md

 ### Important notes:

-1. Pulpcore installs a separate PostgreSQL schema.
+* Pulpcore installs a separate PostgreSQL database.
 Databases should be upgraded to avoid conflicts.

-2. Katello 3.16 adds dependencies provided by the `rh-postgresql12-postgresql-evr` package.
+* Katello 3.16 added dependencies provided by the `rh-postgresql12-postgresql-evr` package.
 This should be installed on any external PostgreSQL v12 database before applying any db migrations.

 Note that [Foreman v2.0 requires PostgreSQL v10+](https://theforeman.org/manuals/2.0/index.html#Headlinefeatures) and users are encouraged to upagrade to PostgreSQL v12.